Do I Need Studio Monitor Stands For Speakers When Mixing Audio In Film And Video Production?

 As desktop stands are shorter, it is easier for sound energy from the studio monitors to reach the desk.
 The best desktop stands have flexible supports that act as shock absorbers to minimize vibrations.

-Floor stands do not require the same level of shock absorption, as the floor can absorb more sound energy compared to a desk.
+Floor stands do not require the same level of shock absorption as desks, as the floor can absorb more sound energy.

 Stabilizers